-Prostate cancer is the second most common cancer diagnosed among men in the United States.
-According to the National Cancer Institute (NCI), nearly 240,000 new cases were to be diagnosed in the United States in 2013 and would be associated with around 30,000 deaths.
-Autopsy studies in the pre prostate-specific antigen (PSA) screening era identified incidental cancerous foci in 30% of men 50 years of age, with incidence reaching 75% at age 80 years.1 However, NCI Surveillance Epidemiology and End Results data have shown age-adjusted cancer-specific mortality rates for men with prostate cancer declined from 40 per 100,000 in 1992 to 22 per 100,000 in 2010.
+Prostate cancer is the second most common cancer diagnosed among men in the U. S. According to the National Cancer Institute, nearly 240,000 new cases were diagnosed in the U. S. in 2013 and would be associated with around 30,000 deaths.
+Autopsy studies in the pre-prostate-specific antigen (PSA) screening era identified incidental cancerous foci in 30% of men 50 years of age, with incidence reaching 75% at age 80 years.1, However, the National Cancer Institute Surveillance Epidemiology and End Results Program data have shown age-adjusted cancer-specific mortality rates for men with prostate cancer declined from 40 per 100,000 in 1992 to 22 per 100,000 in 2010.
 This decline has been attributed to a combination of earlier detection via PSA screening and improved therapies.

-From a clinical standpoint, different types of localized prostate cancers may appear similar during initial diagnosis.2 However, the cancer often exhibits varying degrees of risk progression that may not be captured by accepted clinical risk categories (e.g., D’Amico criteria) or prognostic tools based on clinical findings (e.g., PSA titers, Gleason grade, or tumor stage).3-7 In studies of conservative management, the risk of localized disease progression based on prostate cancer‒specific survival rates at 10 years may range from 15%8,9 to 20%10 to perhaps 27% at 20-year follow-up.11 Among elderly men (≥70 years) with this type of low-risk disease, comorbidities typically supervene as a cause of death; these men will die from the comorbidities with prostate cancer present rather than from the cancer itself.
+From a clinical standpoint, different types of localized prostate cancers may appear similar during initial diagnosis.2, However, prostate cancer often exhibits varying degrees of risk progression that may not be captured by accepted clinical risk categories (e.g., D’Amico criteria) or prognostic tools based on clinical findings (e.g., PSA titers, Gleason grade, or tumor stage).3,4,5,6,7, In studies of conservative management, the risk of localized disease progression based on prostate cancer-specific survival rates at 10 years may range from 15%8,9, to 20%10, to perhaps 27% at 20-year follow-up.11, Among elderly men (³70 years) with this type of low-risk disease, comorbidities typically supervene as a cause of death; these men will die from the comorbidities with prostate cancer present rather than from cancer itself.
 Other very similar-appearing low-risk tumors may progress unexpectedly and rapidly, quickly disseminating and becoming incurable.

 American Urological Association guidelines have suggested patients with low- and intermediate-risk disease have the option of entering an “active surveillance” protocol, which takes into account patient age, patient preferences, and health conditions related to urinary, sexual, and bowel function.16 With this approach, patients forgo immediate therapy but continue regular monitoring until signs or symptoms of disease progression are evident-at which point curative treatment is instituted.17,18